-Okema T. Moore is an actress, producer and director who loves to create.
+Okema T. Moore is an actress, producer, writer and director who loves to create.
 She has taken her experiences as a youngster in entertainment, starting on Sesame Street, and has cultivated quite a life of experiences as an adult.
-These experiences include being an occasional on-air personality for NY's WBLS FM, sharing an EMMY Nomination for a PSA she produced, premiering at the Tribeca Film Festival’s Tribeca N.O.W.
-2019 for the BRIC TV episodic that she produced, The Future Is Then, being nominated for Best Actress in two festivals in 2018, and winning Best Screenplay for her first self-written short film Shh… which she produced and starred in.
-Okema also produced the 2019 American Black Film Festival Best Web Series, Little Apple.
-She can also be seen as an actual hologram in Brian Stevenson’s Equal Justice Initiative Legacy Museum in Montgomery, AL and is a supporting actress in a series of successful web series such as Makeup X Breakup and DekaLog: James & Danielle.
-Her new short THEM is a social work aimed at helping to break the cycle of poor maternal relationships in families.
-Okema wrote, directed and stars in the short film which is presently on the festival circuit.
+These experiences include being an occasional on-air personality for NY's WBLS FM, sharing an EMMY Nomination for a PSA she produced, premiering at Tribeca Film Festival’s Tribeca N.O.W.
+2019 with BRIC TV’s The Future Is Then, which she produced and is currently out on BRIC TV, being nominated for Best Actress numerous times, and winning Best Screenplay for each of her self-written short films, one of which also won Best Short.
+Okema is also a producer on the 2019 American Black Film Festival 2019 Best Web Series, Little Apple.
+She can be seen as a hologram in Brian Stevenson’s Equal Justice Initiative Legacy Museum in Montgomery, AL and is both a lead and supporting actress in a series of successful web series such as Makeup X Breakup and DekaLog: James & Danielle, with her own spin off coming in 2020!
+Her new short film THEM is a social short aimed at breaking the cycle of poor maternal relationships in families.
+Okema will be releasing the film in 2020.

-Okema continues to build her personal brand, MOOREthanEnuff Media.
-Passionate about encouraging dream chasing and emotional restoration for all creatives, her endeavors include launching the MtE First Time Filmmaker Festival Sumbission Grant, as well as serving as a mentor for The Black College Tour in NYC and a teaching artist in the tri-state.
-She is also a proud member of Sigma Gamma Rho Sorority, Inc., SAG- AFTRA, Actor's Equity Association, the NY Chapter of the Academy of TV Arts & Sciences (EMMY’s), NY Women in Film & TV, Black Film Space and The Black TV & Film Collective.
+Passionate about encouraging dream chasing and emotional restoration for all creatives, Okema launched the MtE First Time Filmmaker Festival Grant for first filmmakers' festival submissions in 2019.
+She is a mentor for the Black College Tour in NYC, a teaching artist and is a proud member of Sigma Gamma Rho Sorority, Inc., SAG- AFTRA, Actor's Equity Association, the NY Chapter of the Academy of TV Arts & Sciences (EMMY’s), NY Women in Film & TV, Black Film Space and the Black TV & Film Collective.

 Check out Okema's profile on her IMDb page.